mguyard/SFDC-Task-Import/README.md

 ```

 You can also add another environment variable named PAST_DAYS_IMPORT who can include an integer which is the number of days in past to include by default.
-__Without this, on first launch, it will only include events starting today without history__
+__Without this, on first launch, it will only include events starting in the previous monday (or today if we are monday)__

 ```sh
 docker create \